 Data collection at the edge can improve AI, machine learning, and data-rich analytics in the cloud by bringing speed and efficiency to centralised systems.
+Now even automated provisioning is replacing the manual one.
 This means that industries that rely on these technologies can continuously enhance processes, expand production, extend the life of important assets, and increase capabilities with less equipment and less energy use.

 Today’s sensors can communicate over low-power networks, which have a number of advantages over traditional networks, including longer battery life, no line-of-sight limitations, and open-source interoperability.
 Equipment and standards are gradually becoming more standardised, lowering the cost of deployment and operation.
 Installation can be as simple as adding a sensor to a machine, even when adapting existing infrastructure.